 On 2014 the Ämari Air Base become mission base for the NATO Baltic Air-Policing where Allied aircraft station and operate on rotational basis.

 As part of NATO’s strengthened deterrence and defence posture the Enhanced Forward Presence (eFP) was established in the Eastern Flank of the Alliance – in Estonia, Latvia, Lithuania and Poland.
 The unanimous decision was made by NATO members at the Warsaw Summit in 2016 and already next spring the Allied battalion size battlegroup arrived in Estonia.
 The Framework Nation is United Kingdom, while France, Denmark, Belgium and Iceland act as Troops Contributing Nations.

 Estonia’s defence expenditure has been over 2% of GNP constantly since 2015 in order to support the development of national defence and ensure the necessary conditions and infrastructure to host Allied forces.

-For more information about Estonia's military forces visit their national webpage or contact the National Military Representative for more detailed information.
+For more information visit EDF webpage (www.mil.ee/en) or contact the National Military Representative office at SHAPE.